uschatto/SE-Final-Project/Bot.md

 ```

 ## **Mocking Infrastructure**
-We have used nock to intercept the API calls to VirustTotal(used to scan for virus in files) and WebPurify(to check if the image is inappropriate).
+We have used nock to intercept the API calls to VirusTotal(used to scan for virus in files) and WebPurify(to check if the image is inappropriate).
-- We have mocked the response from virusTotal as either {"virus":true} or {"virus":false} by checking the name of the files uploaded.
+- We have mocked the response from VirusTotal as either {"virus":true} or {"virus":false} by checking the name of the files uploaded.
 All files with 'corrupted' in their names will get {"virus":true} response from the API.
 - Similarly, the response from Webpurify will be {"inappropriate" : true} if the name of the image contains the word "inappropriate", otherwise {"inappropriate" : false} will be returned.
 Only image files are checked for inappropriate content.
-For this milestone, we have used WebPurify instead of ModerataContent to check if the uploaded image is down as moderateContent webpage is down at the moment.These responses are defined in bot.js.
+For this milestone, we have used WebPurify instead of ModerateContent to check if the uploaded image is down as moderateContent webpage is down at the moment.These responses are defined in bot.js.
 - As for the third usecase, the bot should send an email containing logs of corrupted files to the security team.
 It should also send a complaint to the HR via email when inappropriate content is posted on the channel.
-For this milestone, instead of using the gmail API, SecBot sends the report and complaint to the primary owner of the workspace instead.
+For this milestone, instead of using the gmail API, SecBot sends the report and complaint to the primary owner of the workspace.
 (We are also sending these on #management channel for testing purposes).

 ## **Selenium Testing For Each Use Case**
 > [Selenium Testing](https://github.ncsu.edu/csc510-fall2019/CSC510-8/blob/master/Milestone2/selenium/secbot.java)